With MPs on the brink of a summer break, pressure is on Liberals to pass bills

 Conservatives want summer studies

-Meanwhile, the Conservatives are pushing at various House of Commons committees for MPs to keep working through the summer to tackle problems they say are the prime minister's fault, from a rise in food bank usage, to the persisting housing crisis, and crime.
+Meanwhile, as the clock ticks down, the Conservatives are pushing for MPs to keep working on House of Commons committees through the summer to tackle problems they say are the prime minister's fault, from a rise in food bank usage, to the persisting housing crisis, and crime.

 In a social media video posted by Conservative House Leader Andrew Scheer over the weekend setting up the strategy, the Official Opposition criticized Justin Trudeau for taking time off while Canadians are struggling, despite the scheduled break applying to all parliamentarians.